julianlk522/FITM/README.md

 -Other tests
     -handler utils
         -TestExtractMetaDataFromGoogleAPIsResponse()
-        -GetJWTFromLoginName: see if possible to verify JWT claims and AcceptableSkew -ScanTmapLinks
+        -GetJWTFromLoginName: see if possible to verify JWT claims and AcceptableSkew / expiration -ScanTmapLinks
+        -Increment/DecrementSpellfixRanksForCats
     -finish handlers
     -middleware
         -test err responses are logged to $FITM_ERR_LOG_FILE?